milelo/electric-hiccup/README.md

 [![Clojars][clojars-badge]][clojars]

-`electric-hiccup` provides hiccup-like syntactic sugar for [Electric V2][electric].
+`electric-hiccup` provides hiccup-like syntactic sugar for [Electric][electric].

-It allows dom elements supported by `hyperfiddle.electric-dom2` to be expressed as `electric-hiccup`.
+It allows dom elements supported by the hyperfiddle.electric-dom packages to be expressed as `electric-hiccup`.
 For non-trivial layouts this can simplify authoring and improve readability.

 The `electric-hiccup` syntax can be intermingled with regular electric syntax.

+`hyperfiddle.electric-dom2`is supported by default but this can be configured.

 This is an **Alpha release**.